dex-nonix/4Real/MASTER/REQUIRED/dynamic-form.md

 # 📝 DynamicForm Component

 ## 🎯 **PURPOSE:**
-**Generic form builder that uses the widget manager system to render any form based on configuration**
+**Generic form builder that uses the widget manager system to render any form based on configuration - works for forms, filters, search, settings, etc.**

 ## 🏗️ **ARCHITECTURE:**